rwinlib/tesseract/readme.md

 Tesseract OCR stack for Windows:

- - Tesseract 4.0.0 --without-openmp
+ - Tesseract 4.1.0 --without-openmp
- - Leptonica 1.76
+ - Leptonica 1.78

+Tesseract was built with [rtools-backports](https://github.com/r-windows/rtools-backports/blob/master/mingw-w64-tesseract-ocr/PKGBUILD), the other libs with rtools-pakages.

-Note that OpenMP has been disabled because it leads to massive performance regression.
-Hopefully this will be fixed upstream.
+Note that OpenMP is disabled because it has poor performance.

-Everything in /lib was built RTOOLS4: GCC 8.2.0.
-For the 4.9.3 I used the attached PKGBUILD (uncomment the lines that set CC, CXX, etc)